-- This password can be the same as the one used when the upload account was created. - Unlike your Profile password (i.e., your user account password), the SFTP password does not expire. - The URL to connect via SFTP is sftp://sftp.pmpclearinghouse.net. - Additional details on SFTP configuration can be found in Appendix C: SFTP Configuration.

-7. Click Create.
+- This password can be the same as the one used when the upload account was created. - Unlike your Profile password (i.e., your user account password), the SFTP password does not expire. - The URL to connect via SFTP is http://submissions.healthcarecoordination.net/. - Additional details on SFTP configuration can be found in Appendix C: SFTP Configuration. - 7.
+Click Create.